Reference documentation for deal.II version Git a0ed999 2017-04-23 20:28:47 -0600

 Now all processes have computed error indicators for their own cells and stored them in the respective elements of the

 local_error_per_cell vector.
-The elements of this vector for cells not on the present process are zero.
-However, since all processes have a copy of a copy of the entire triangulation and need to keep these copies in sync, they need the values of refinement indicators for all cells of the triangulation.
+The elements of this vector for cells not owned by the present process are zero.
+However, since all processes have a copy of the entire triangulation and need to keep these copies in sync, they need the values of refinement indicators for all cells of the triangulation.
 Thus, we need to distribute our results.
 We do this by creating a distributed vector where each process has its share, and sets the elements it has computed.
 Consequently, when you view this vector as one that lives across all processes, then every element of this vector has been set once.
 We can then assign this parallel vector to a local, non-parallel vector on each process, making all error indicators available on every process.

 So in the first step, we need to set up a parallel vector.
 For simplicity, every process will own a chunk with as many elements as this process owns cells, so that the first chunk of elements is stored with process zero, the next chunk with process one, and so on.
 It is important to remark, however, that these elements are not necessarily the ones we will write to.
-This is so, since the order in which cells are arranged, i.e. the order in which the elements of the vector correspond to cells, is not ordered according to the subdomain these cells belong to.
-In other words, if on this process we compute indicators for cells of a certain subdomain, we may write the results to more or less random elements if the distributed vector, that do not necessarily lie within the chunk of vector we own on the present process.
-They will subsequently have to be copied into another process's memory space then, an operation that PETSc does for us when we call the
+This is so, since the order in which cells are arranged, i.e., the order in which the elements of the vector correspond to cells, is not ordered according to the subdomain these cells belong to.
+In other words, if on this process we compute indicators for cells of a certain subdomain, we may write the results to more or less random elements of the distributed vector; in particular, they may not necessarily lie within the chunk of vector we own on the present process.
+They will subsequently have to be copied into another process's memory space, an operation that PETSc does for us when we call the

 So here's how we do it: count how many cells belong to this process, set up a distributed vector with that many elements to be stored locally, and copy over the elements we computed locally, then compress the result.
 In fact, we really only copy the elements that are nonzero, so we may miss a few that we computed to zero, but this won't hurt since the original values of the vector is zero anyway.

-So now we have this distributed vector out there that contains the refinement indicators for all cells.
+So now we have this distributed vector that contains the refinement indicators for all cells.
 To use it, we need to obtain a local copy and then use it to mark cells for refinement or coarsening, and actually do the refinement and coarsening.
 It is important to recognize that every process does this to its own copy of the triangulation, and does it in exactly the same way.

 std::cout by the